madebyrobq/Ortho4x10TKL/README.md

 For a first attempt, and as a hobby project, it turned out quite well!
 But this was just for fun and not made with the rigor or intent to commercialize it (for now...) so it isn't perfect.

 Feel free to use this repository under the license provided.
-If it helps you make something cool, I want to see it!
+If it helps you make something cool, I would be happy to see it!